baldurbjarnason/this-is-not-a-book/This_is_not_a_disruption/Everything_is_digital.md

 to the expectations you baked into the fixed layout ebook.

-Conversely, rendering a dynamic work into printed form isn’t an act of violence because you get something artful in return: a crafted object.
+Conversely, rendering a dynamic work into printed form isn’t an act of violence, provided that it was a part of the work's design, because you get something artful in return: a crafted object.

+Some dynamic works don't lend themselves to linearity, like hypertexts, but it's a less of an act of violence to turn them into print than into ebooks.
+Print is simultaneously a medium, furniture, and a souvenir.
+It has value beyond its content while ebooks are a barely adequate delivery system for content with little value in and of themselves.
+Print's inherent value partially makes up for the violence of forcing linearity on non-linearity, especially when you consider that print enables more non-linearity than ebooks.
+Flipping back and forth in a book is easier in print and less confusing than in current ebooks.

 The art of the book as an object becomes *more* important in the networked world, not less, because that’s the role it plays in the larger networked picture—the value it brings to the table.
+Print is the souvenir—abstract ideas turned into display and furniture.
+It becomes a way of turning the implicit and unreal into something concrete and, yes, decorative.

-Print production in this worldview is an iterative and fluid process, more like sketching than the industrialised process of the print worldview.
+Print production in the networked worldview is an iterative and fluid process, more like sketching than the industrialised process of the print worldview.
 Print-ready PDFs can be rendered at every stage of writing, editing, and proofing.
 You can order one-off copies of your book on a whim using